SovereignCloudStack/standards/Standards/scs-0002-v2-standards-docs-org.md

 #### Special Implementation Details

-SCS's unique architecture necessitates a unique approach to documentation.
+The unique architecture of SCS necessitates a unique approach to documentation.
 To ensure seamless integration of reference documentation for Components and components developed for SCS, we have created a custom workflow.
 This workflow automatically syncs upstream repositories, pulling the most recent documentation at regular intervals.

 We have accomplished this by utilizing a Node.js post-install script found [here](https://github.com/SovereignCloudStack/docs-page/blob/main/getDocs.js).